 Classic car sales is not a line of business known for its propensity to change.
 Thus I am impressed by the efforts made by RK Motors of Charlotte, North Carolina, to invest in their presentation methods.

 I chose this film at random and was very taken with the slick visuals to to display the features and quality of the vehicle.
 While most of the visual moves are directly from the play-book of television automotive advertising, it is noteworthy to see them applied to a single car.
-Also, while there are adverts one can view on You Tube, the image quality is usually poor.
-This is chance to view these cars with crisp, high-res pictures. ‘
+Continue reading “Innovation in classic car sales”

 A copy of Car, Nov.
 1975 turned up on my floormat last week.
 I ordered it so as to read a Giant Test involving the Peugeot 604, the Jaguar XJ 3.4 and the BMW 528.
 The Peugeot and Jaguar trounced the 528 which lost points for its shabby handling, confined interior and wind-noise.
 Car concluded that in several areas including ride, roominess and comfort, the Peugeot had bested the Jaguar.
 Continue reading “The Peugeot 604 is 40 this year, Part II”